 For a mental health crisis in Utah, contact the 24 hour lifeline, call 1.800.273.TALK (8255).

-If you have a child in with mental health challenges, it is essential to work with school professionals together to provide appropriate supports.
+If you have a child with mental health challenges, it is essential to work with school professionals together to provide appropriate supports.
 With these supports, accommodations and special services, your child will have a much greater chance for success in school.
 For more information about accommodations and behavior intervention plans, please check out our behavior resources.

 Utah’s Special Education Rules, pages 37-39, to implement the federal Individuals with Disabilities Education Act (IDEA) includes the following definition of emotional disturbance: